luciusmagn/maturita_2020/web/index.md

-If you lack any common sense, you might take a moment to read the story about my path in programming, written down below, or take a moment to appreaciate the worst monstrosity I even wrote in C.
+If you lack any common sense, you might take a moment to read the story about my path in programming, written down below, or take a moment to appreaciate the worst monstrosity I ever wrote in C.

 	for(int32 i = 0; i < tree->children_num; i++)